 My cinnamon rolls are easier than any sweet roll I’ve ever made before.
 And they are quicker too.
 Perfect for the baker who wants to learn how to bake with yeast for the first time.
 You’ll find that the typical sweet roll or homemade bread recipe requires two rises.
 The incredible Raspberry Swirl Sweet Rolls (which many of you LOVE!) require a first rise of about 1-2 hours.
 Then a second rise for another two hours.
 Making them is completely worth the wait time, but I wanted something a little quicker.
 Today’s rolls only require 1 rise.

-I used Red Star Platinum Yeast to bake my quick cinnamon rolls last weekend and I highly suggest you do too.
-While I have been compensated for this post, you must know that I have been using and loving Red Star Platinum even before they knew my blog existed.
-Yep, I am an avid Red Star yeast fan and have been ever since I faced my fears of yeast 6 months ago.
+I use Red Star Platinum Yeast to bake my quick cinnamon rolls.
+I’m an avid Red Star yeast fan and have been ever since I faced my fears of yeast 6 months ago.
 Red Star Platinum takes the work out of it for you.
-Its careful formula strengthens your dough and makes making working with yeast simple.
+Its careful formula strengthens your dough and makes working with yeast simple.
 And simple is always good, right?

 The dough for today’s roll is very easy to throw together.
 It’s a perfect starting point for any sort of sweet roll you want to make.
 And it makes a conveniently sized small batch.
 Only about 11 rolls and they are baked in a small 9-inch round pan.
 The recipe can easily be doubled and baked in two 9-inch pans.